trilitech/tezos-developer-docs/docs/tutorials/dapp/part-2.md

   date: 28 November 2023
 ---

-Previously, you learned how to create your first dapp.
+Previously, you learned how to create your first dApp.
 In this second session, you will enhance your skills on :

 - How to do inter-contract calls